 UKPIA and its member companies work closely with the Police and Fire and Rescue Services, the Home Office, other Government Departments and the Environment Agency to mitigate against these threats.

-For more information on security issues and advice visit the Centre for Protection of National Infrastructure website
+For more information on security issues and advice visit the Centre for Protection of National Infrastructure (CPNI)'s website.

-For more information on resilience of infrastructure from natural hazards visit the Cabinet Office website
+For more information on resilience of infrastructure from natural hazards click here.

-For more information on the forecast risk of flooding visit the Environment Agency website
+For more information on the forecast risk of flooding visit the Environment Agency's website.

-A good practice guidance on the secure procurement of contracting staff in the oil and gas industry has been produced by CPNI, in collaboration with Oil and Gas UK, UKPIA and the Department for Energy and Climate Change, click here to download.
+A good practice guidance on the secure procurement of contracting staff in the oil and gas industry has been produced by CPNI, in collaboration with Oil and Gas UK.